 Reward = Effort + Achievement

 The solutions are many.
-However trends and studies are showing us that classic rewards are being replaced by recognition within successful work environments.
+However, trends and studies are showing us that classic rewards are being replaced by recognition within successful work environments.
 Creating a culture of recognition and appreciation is paramount to a bloated rewards budget that in many cases has the opposite effect of what employers want.
 Praise and commendation from managers was rated the top motivator for performance, beating out other non-cash and financial incentives, by a majority of workers (67%).

 Bottom line is it’s time for employers to look beyond what has been the norm for decades and pay closer attention to the evolution of employee recognition.
-Companies like Kudos offer a Social Recognition system which promotes peer-to-peer and manager to employee recognition in an easy to manage environment.
+Companies like Kudos offer a Social Recognition system which promotes peer-to-peer and manager to employee recognition in an easy to manage the environment.
 This will enable ongoing recognition to be experienced by employees and most importantly authentic rewards to be utilized that drive and reinforce positive recognition.
-Further to this, managers and supervisors gain insight into the engagement levels of their employees through detailed analytics and reporting, such an insight has been sadly overlooked for many companies.
+Further to this, managers and supervisors gain insight into the engagement levels of their employees through detailed analytics and reporting, such an insight has been sadly overlooked by many companies.

 Next time you get an uninspired reward for your hard earned work, think about introducing your managers to Social recognition and the concept of authentic rewards and recognition.
 Start the processes of shifting your corporate culture to one inclusive of appreciation and increase the emotional connection of employees to the company.
 Because YOU deserve it!